bracketdash/multi-site/README.md

     -   `template`: For pages shared across sites with the same template.
     -   `site`: For site-specific pages.

-### Scripts & Styles in TypeScript & Sass

--   TypeScript (TS) and SCSS are supersets of JS and CSS, so regular JS and CSS can be used within .ts and .scss files.
--   Refrain from editing files in `/public/js` and `/public/css` directly, as they will be overwritten by the NPM scripts above.

 # Top-Level Directories & Files

 -   `node_modules`: Where dependencies are kept; is git-ignored and populated with `npm install`; no need to touch this